-All councils consist of democratically elected Councillors, who form the Council, and the organisation (council employees or Yarra City Council).
+All councils consist of democratically elected Councillors, who form the Council, and the organisation (council employees) led by a chief executive officer.

-Yarra City Council actively champions diversity and inclusion and is a proud leader in flexible work arrangements and gender equality.
-The Council's organisational values of accountability, respect and courage guide staff conduct and working relationships with colleagues and the community.
+Yarra Council actively champions diversity and inclusion and is a proud leader in flexible work arrangements and gender equality.
+Our organisational values of accountability, respect and courage guide staff conduct and working relationships with colleagues and the community.